Closure of the PPI OSCAN 3 : four years that have strengthened a new generation of conservation actors in North Africa

 These achievements will inform the design of the fourth phase of the programme, integrated into the Mubadarat initiative of IUCN Med, which will emphasise peer learning, professionalisation and networking among Mediterranean CSOs.

-IUCN Med extends its gratitude to the financial partners FFEM, MAVA Foundation, Sigrid Rausing Trust and national institutions in each country: the Egyptian Environmental Affairs Agency, the National Agency for Water and Forests in Morocco, and the Ministries of Environment in Tunisia and Libya.
+IUCN Med extends its gratitude to the financial partners: the French Global Environment Facility (FFEM), The MAVA and Sigrid Rausing Trust Foundations, and national institutions in each country: the Egyptian Environmental Affairs Agency, the National Agency for Water and Forests in Morocco, and the Ministries of Environment in Tunisia and Libya.

 Their commitment has helped create a favourable environment for local organisations and laid strong foundations for the next phase.